Amtrak Texas Eagle Schedule

 Pets

-If you plan to bring a service or comfort animal, before booking, review the Amtrak service animal policy to ensure your animal qualifies and for booking instructions.
+If you plan to bring a service or comfort animal, please review the Amtrak service animal policy

-Luggage – carry-on and checked
+Luggage: carry-on and checked

 You need to know a few things if you want to check baggage.